javisantana/flatout.es/_posts/2013-09-07-first-real-test.md

 Next step: try it on a proper track (at least with some corners :)

+If you are interested, there is some info in the [organizers website](http://fuerzalibre.es/) about the drag race days.

 (*) I spend like 4 hours per week commuting in train so I use that time to do something productive.
 Actually those 4 hours are the most productive of the whole week (yep, I don't have internet there)